 Please note this vehicle is located in Ismaning, Germany and not Karlskron, Germany as previously published.

-The Jaguar was acquired by the consignor’s family in 1973 and exported to Germany, where it has remained ever since.
+This Jaguar was exported to Germany in 1973, where it has remained ever since.
 It was restored shortly thereafter and was repainted red whilst retaining its black leather upholstery.
-During the 1980s and 1990s, the car was driven regularly in vintage rallies in in Wiesbaden.
+During the 1980s and 1990s, the car was driven regularly in vintage rallies in Wiesbaden.
 Kept in a heated garage alongside a handful of other Jaguars of the same era, it has always been well looked after in its present ownership and used sparingly for special occasions in recent years.